zorbathegreek/Gasifier-Production/how-to-contribute.md

 The available footage and Shotcut project files (file extension: .mlt) are found [here](https://github.com/zorbathegreek/Gasifier-Production/tree/master/assets/footage
 ).

 Once you have the footage, and the project file, you can edit away on your machine, save your work, and make a pull request for your new project file (.mlt).
-You must store the footage and the .mlt file in the same folder.
+Please!! store the footage and the .mlt file in the same folder when editing!

 ### Why not upload your exported video?
 There is a quota of 1 GB per Github repo, and we don't want to exceed that, because the workaround is complicated.